 When spread as a fertilizer, leaf mold retains the water that is normally lost by the spring and summer sun.
 It holds up to 500 percent of its own weight in water.
 This is especially helpful in tropical climates, where water is evaporated almost immediately from harsh soils.
 The moisture retention helps keep roots, blades, and leaves cool and moisturized.

 Be careful about lowering the blade too much on the leaves.
-Mowing your leaves too short can expose the roots of your lawn to the harsh elements of the cold weather.
+We talked to a company that does landscaping in Denver and they agree that mowing your leaves too short can expose the roots of your lawn to the harsh elements of the cold weather.
 Lower the mower blades just enough to maintain the root structure of the grass, but also to mulch those leaves.

 Composting can be done with whole or shredded fallen leaves.
 Just add them to a pile full of organic waste to begin the composting process.